Carolina Christian Writers Conference Dates for 2024

 Author

 Tammy Karasek uses humor and wit to bring joy and hope to every aspect in life.
-Her past, filled with bullying and criticism from family, drives her passion to encourage and inspire others and give them The Reason to smile.
+Her past, filled with bullying and criticism from family, drives her passion to encourage and inspire others and show them The Reason to smile.
 She’s gone from down and defeated to living a “Tickled Pink” life as she believes there’s always a giggle wanting to come out!

 Workshops: